fandm-college/globus/docs/connect_personal.md

 nav_order: 4
 ---

+{: .warning }
+> Do not install Globus Connect Personal on any system that has high-risk data (e.g., HIPAA, PCI, PHI).
+> In some cases, Globus can be used to transfer such data, but requires special configuration.

 # Overview
-> {: .warning }
-  Do not install Globus Connect Personal on any system that has high-risk data (e.g., HIPAA, PCI, PHI).
-  In some cases, Globus can be used to transfer such data, but requires special configuration.

-If you find yourself often transferring data to/from your personal laptop, using Globus Connect personal is much perferred over the upload/download feature.
+If you find yourself often transferring data to/from your personal laptop, using Globus Connect Personal is much perferred over the upload/download feature.
 Globus Connect Personal turns your personal computer/laptop into a Globus collection you to

 - Easily and reliably move/share data